nicoschoutteet/CREGR/README.md

 * loadmultiplecsv_CREG()
 * save_CREG()

+The suffix "_CREG" is used to distinguish these functions from existing tidyverse versions of the same functions.

 Information on how to use these functions (including which arguments to declare) may be found in the dedicated description pages, accessible via the "?" command:

 ```{r}